reiryuki/Moto-Dolby-Audio-FX-Magisk-Module/README.md

 - Reboot.

+- If you encounter force close, reinstall again!

 - If this module still not working properly, remove/disable your built-in soundfx or deactivate the library and effect through your audio_effects.xml and audio_effects.conf.

 ## Optional